Origins of the Temperley-Lieb algebra: early history: Schur--Weyl duality

 is surjective.
 Moreover, the latter map is an isomorphism. \end{thm}

-\begin{proof} By a special case of \cite{DPS:98}, there are commuting actions of $\tilde{\UU}_\xi = \UU_\xi(\gl_2)$ and $\HH_n(-1,\xi^2)$ on $V_\xi^{\otimes n}$ which satisfy Schur--Weyl duality, where we employ the two-parameter notation as in Remark~\ref{r:HH2}.
+\begin{proof}[Proof sketch] By a special case of \cite{DPS:98}, there are commuting actions of $\UU(\gl_2)$ and $\HH_n(-1,v^2)$ on $V^{\otimes n}$ which satisfy Schur--Weyl duality, where we employ the two-parameter notation as in Remark~\ref{r:HH2}.
 So the induced algebra maps

 are both surjective.
-We need to argue that $\tilde{\UU}_\xi = \UU_\xi(\gl_2)$ may be replaced by $\UU_\xi = \UU_\xi(\fsl_2)$ and $\HH_n(-1,\xi^2)$ by $\TL_n(\delta)$ without altering the statement.
-The first such replacement is trivial, and follows from the fact that the images of $\UU_\xi(\fsl_2)$ and $\UU_\xi(\gl_2)$ in $\End_\Bbbk(V_\xi^{\otimes n})$ are the same, because the two algebras differ by a generator that acts as scalars on $V_\xi^{\otimes n}$.
+We need to argue that $\UU(\gl_2)$ may be replaced by $\UU(\fsl_2)$ and $\HH_n(-1,v^2)$ by $\TL_n(\delta)$ without altering the statement.
+The first such replacement is trivial, and follows from the fact that the images of $\UU(\fsl_2)$ and $\UU(\gl_2)$ in $\End_\Bbbk(V^{\otimes n})$ are the same, because the two algebras differ by a generator that acts as scalars on $V^{\otimes n}$.

 The other replacement is not so trivial.
-First, argue that $\HH_n(-1,\xi^2)$ may be replaced by $\HH_n(-v^{-1},v)$; see Remark \ref{r:HH2}.
-Then apply \cite{Haerterich} to see that the dimensions of the kernel and image of the Hecke algebra action is invariant regardless of the choice of field or specialization $t \mapsto \xi$.
+First, argue that $\HH_n(-1,v^2)$ may be replaced by $\HH_n(-v^{-1},v)$; see Remark \ref{r:HH2}.
+Then apply \cite{Haerterich} to see that the dimensions of the kernel and image of the Hecke algebra action is invariant regardless of the choice of field or specialization $t \mapsto v$.
 It follows that the image of that action is isomorphic to $\TL_n(\delta)$.
 The result now follows by Corollary~\ref{c:TL-quo}. \end{proof}

-\begin{rmk} If we let $\Bbbk=\C$ and take $\xi = \pm \sqrt{-1}$ then we obtain a version of Schur--Weyl duality that applies to $\TL_n(0)$, showing in particular that $\TL_n(0) \cong \End_{\UU_\xi}(V_\xi^{\otimes n})$.
+\begin{rmk} If we let $\Bbbk=\C$ and take $v = \pm \sqrt{-1}$ then we obtain a version of Schur--Weyl duality that applies to $\TL_n(0)$, showing in particular that $\TL_n(0) \cong \End_{\UU}(V^{\otimes n})$.
 The same remark applies more generally in any field containing a square root of $-1$. \end{rmk}